-The origin of the name comes from the Arabic and is derived from "guhlu" (powdered galena for dyeing the eyelids and eyelashes).
-The Arabs called this "kuhul" and it had the meaning of the "most beautiful and finest".
-The term was then also used for liquids that were considered the essence or “spirit” of a substance.
-The Arabs will also see the invention of distillation attributed to alcohol (for medical purposes).
-This is where "al-kuhul-vini" is derived, the finest of wine (spirit of wine).
-The naturalist and doctor Theophrastus Bombastus Paracelsus (1493-1541) first used the term “spiritus vini" (spirit of wine) for the result of a distillation, and finally the terms spirit of wine and alcohol became identical.
-First mentioned in writing was "Alcool" in Germany in 1597.
+The origin of the name comes from Arabic and is derived from "guhlu" (powdered galena for coloring the eyelids and eyelashes).
+The Arabs called this "kuhul" and it meant the "most beautiful and finest".
+The term was then also used for liquids that were considered to be the essence or “spirit” of a substance.
+The Arabs are also invented the distillation attributed to alcohol (for medical purposes).
+From this derives "Al-kuhul-vini", the finest of wine (wine spirit).
+The naturalist and doctor Theophrastus Bombastus Paracelsus (1493-1541) was the first to use the term “spiritus vini” (wine spirit) for the result of a distillation, and finally the terms wine spirit and alcohol got identical meaning.
+“Alcool” was first mentioned in writing in Germany in 1597.

 Alcohols are chemical compounds in which one or more hydroxyl groups (hydrogen and oxygen) are bonded directly to the carbon.
 If the molecule contains only one hydroxy group, one speaks of monohydric or lower alcohols, if it contains more, then of polyhydric or higher alcohols.
 Alcohols are among the Organic acids with a very low acidity.
 Monohydric alcohols are particularly common in wine: